ivkalita/web-game/doc/api.md

     ...
 }
 ```

-## Methods for the authorized users
-Methods of this group are characterized by that only the authorized users can use them.
-Also authorized user always gives **access_token.**

 # Serialization
 Object serialization is performed in the JSON format.
 You can learn about data conversion to JSON format by following this link - https://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example